PrimeCarers/carer-knowledgebase/_posts/2019-12-05-primecarers-dashboard-calendar.md

   - dashboard-detail
 resources:
 type: Document
-set: managing-your-care
+set: managing-your-clients
 set_order: 1
 ---

-## Managing care with your calendar
+## Managing visits with your calendar

-Your calendar shows you who is doing what and when.
-From it you can see what visits are occuring, what time they are booked in and who is going to be there.
-By clicking into a visit in the future, you can see what is planned and and how much it costs.
-By clicking a visit in the past you can see what the carer wrote about the visit, so you know what happened so you can spot any positive or negative trends.
+Your calendar shows you where you are expected to be when.
+From it you can see what visits are occurring, what time they are booked in for and what you are being asked to do.
+By clicking into a visit in the future, you can see what is planned and how much you will be paid.
+By clicking a visit in the past you can see your client's feedback.

 If you have any questions, email us on admin@primecarers.co.uk or give us a call on 02033693624